jashkenas/backbone/CONTRIBUTING.md

 * Use the same coding style as the rest of the [codebase](https://github.com/documentcloud/backbone/blob/master/backbone.js).

 * In your pull request, do not re-build the minified `backbone-min.js` file.
 We'll do that before cutting a new release.

+* Unless your patch only applies to a previously released version, all pull requests should be made to `master` (as opposed to `gh-pages`).
+If the patch also applies to the currently released documentation, please note this so that it can be cherry picked.